 Ethiopia started a long-term geothermal exploration undertaking in 1969.
-Over the years, a good inventory of the possible resource areas has been built up and a number of the more important sites have been explored in the Ethiopian Rift Valley.
-Of these areas, about sixteen are judged to have potential for high-temperature steam suitable for electricity generation (Figure 4).
-A much larger number are capable of being developed for direct utilization of geothermal heat in agriculture, agroindustry etc. (Teklemariam and Beyene, 2005, Teklemariam, 2006).
+Over the years a good inventory of the possible resource areas has been built up and a number of the more important sites have been explored in the Ethiopian Rift Valley (Figure 4).
+Of these areas, about sixteen are judged to have potential for high temperature steam suitable for electricity generation.
+A much larger number are capable of being developed for direct utilization of geothermal heat in agriculture, agro-industry etc.

-Exploration work peaked during the early to mid-1980's when exploration drilling was carried out at the Aluto-Langano geothermal field (Lakes District).
-Eight deep exploratory wells were drilled to a maximum depth of about 2,500 m, and four were found to be productive with a maximum geothermal reservoir temperature of about 350°C.
+Exploration work peaked during the early to mid-1980s when exploration drilling was carried out at the Aluto-Langano geothermal field (Lakes District).
+Eight deep exploratory wells were drilled to a maximum depth of about 2500 m, and four were found to be productive with a maximum geothermal reservoir temperature of about 350°C.

-During the early 1990's exploration drilling was also carried out at Tendaho (Northern Afar).
-Three deep (2,100 m) and three shallow wells (500 m) confirmed the existence of a high temperature (270°C) reservoir.
-Currently, discharge tests and geochemical monitoring work is in progress.
+During the early 1990s exploration drilling was also carried out at Tendaho (Northern Afar).
+Three deep (2100 m) and three shallow wells (500m) confirmed the existence of a high temperature (270°C) reservoir.
+Currently discharge tests and geochemical monitoring work is in progress.

-The Aluto-Langano geothermal field was handed over to the Ethiopian Electric Power Company (EEPCO) for development in the year 1996 but utilization was delayed until 1998.
+The Aluto-Langano geothermal field was handed over to the Ethiopian Electric Power Company (EEPCo) for development in the year 1996 but utilization was delayed until 1998.
 The first 7.2 MWe pilot power plant was built under a turnkey contract by an Israeli company ORMAT.
-Initially, there was a disruption in power generation due to technical problems.
-These were studied and are currently being rectified.
-The plant is now achieving partial generation (3 MWe).
+This plant has faced operational difficulties mainly due to technical limitations in appropriate field and plant management skills.
+With the rectification of these problems, the plant should run more reliably and provide experience that would be useful in the future exploitation of the country's extensive resources.
+This would suppliment power supply from hydro-resources and, diversify the energy supply structure.